-Our Kaxil Kiuic Biocultural Reserve at Kiuic in Mexico's Yucatan Peninsula is host to the only program of its kind in the nation.
+All students are encouraged to study abroad, and our faculty-lead programs are second-to-none.
+Of particular distinction is Millsaps’ Kaxil Kiuic Biocultural Reserve in Mexico's Yucatan Peninsula, host to the only program of its kind in the nation.
 The 4,000-acre reserve contains a wealth of archaeological sites important to the understanding of ancient and modern Maya culture.
 The Yucatan Program offers faculty and students a living laboratory where they study the relationships among disciplines as varied as biology, English, business, the environment, and archaeology.
 The Reserve - which demonstrates connections between economic development, environmental policy, and cultural preservation - has become a national model for interdisciplinary studies.

 Field research programs at Millsaps promote the study of archaeology, biology, chemistry or geology in remote areas such as the Pacific Northwest, Yellowstone, the mountains of Albania, the Blue Ridge Mountains, and Yucatan.
 Additionally, nearly a third of Millsaps College students take advantage in study abroad opportunities in Costa Rica, England, Germany, Israel, Japan, China, Ghana, France, Italy, Greece, Belgium, Ireland, Mexico, Albania and Tanzania.

 Our accelerated business program gives you the opportunity to go from high school senior to MBA graduate in just five life-changing years.
 By combining the strengths of our liberal arts and business studies, Millsaps has developed a Master of Business Administration program unlike any in the nation.